 However, it won’t stand up the best if you need something professional or polished as such.

 Adjusting the audio prior is one way to deal with the sounds of what you record.
-However, that is not all; several ways are in place to solve such a problem.
 Editing audios clears all noticeable pops, crackles, and everything undesirable within.